Dollar Tree (DLTR)

 Dollar Tree Net Debt Position

-13. Key Takeaways from Dollar Tree’s Q4 Results
+13. Key Takeaways from Dollar Tree’s Q1 Results

 14. Is Now The Time To Buy Dollar Tree?

-Dollar Tree isn’t a terrible business, but it doesn’t pass our bar.
-First off, its revenue growth was uninspiring over the last five years.
+Dollar Tree isn’t a terrible business, but it doesn’t pass our quality test.
+For starters, its revenue growth was uninspiring over the last six years, and analysts expect its demand to deteriorate over the next 12 months.
 And while its popular brand gives it meaningful influence over consumers’ purchasing decisions, the downside is its relatively low ROIC suggests management has struggled to find compelling investment opportunities.
-On top of that, its gross margins make it more difficult to reach positive operating profits compared to other consumer retail businesses.
+On top of that, its gross margins indicate a disadvantaged starting point for the overall profitability of the business.